ariqrm/ariqrm/README.md

   </a>
 </p

-<h2> Welcome 👋 , I'm Muhammad Ari Qoiriman.</h2>
+<h2> Welcome 👋 , I'm Ari Qoiriman.</h2>

-I'm a software developer based in JavaScript, specializing in building exceptional websites and mobile applications, and everything in between.
+I'm a software developer based in JavaScript and TypeScript, specializing in building exceptional websites and mobile applications, and everything in between.

 <h3> 🛠 &nbsp;Tech Stack</h3>